 Organic gardeners the world over know that compost tea can benefit most any organic garden.
 Making compost tea is a simple enough process, as long as you have the correct compost tea making supplies.
-You need to decide if you want to make Actively Aerated Compost Tea or a compost leachate.
+You need to decide if you want to make Actively Aerated Compost Tea, a compost extract, or a compost leachate.

 Actively aerated compost tea, or aact, is made by introducing air into the water and also adding food for the microbes to feed off of.
 With the increase in oxygen, and a good food source, the microbes in the compost will replicate and fill up your tea with dense microbial activity.